c-blake/nio/FAQ.md

 hopefully optionally to preserve efficiency.
 In the 1980s, there used to be a popular access mode called Embedded SQL which had a similar compiler-mediated field access but backed by some connection to a database back-end.
-NIO is a simpler way to achieve that less reliant upon compiler integration, but also more manual, but also providing "more random" access than the streaming query result pattern of Embedded SQL.
+NIO is a simpler way to achieve that which is less reliant upon compiler integration, but also more manual, but also providing "more random" access than the streaming query result pattern of Embedded SQL.
 NIO is just a supplementary point in the design space rather than an outright replacement.
 Not appealing to all in all cases is just another way of saying "Yup.
 It's software". ;)